TwinkalParmar-16/calculator-behavior/addition.md

 ## Scenario: Addition of two negative numbers

 - Given: The calculator is turned on
-- When: Enter first "negative number using unary minus operator", and then enter "plus" operator, and enter second "negative number using unary minus operator", and press "equals".
+- When: Enter "unary minus" and then first "number", and then enter "plus" operator, and enter second "negative number using unary minus operator", and press "equals".